canari.model#

 time_step (int) – Target smoothing index.

-.
-This is to prepare for the next analysis by ensuring the continuity of these variables, e.g., if the next analysis starts from time step t, should set the memory to the time step t.If t=0, also set the means and variances for cell and hidden states of
+mu_states,var_states,lstm_output_historyand lstm_states inlstm_netwith smoothed estimates to a specific time step.
+This is to prepare for the next analysis by ensuring the continuity of these variables, e.g., if the next analysis starts from time step t, should set the memory to the time step t-1.- Parameters:

 Examples